Legal Deposit Copies of Hamburg publications

 Since 1696, an ordinance (later, a law) has made it mandatory for Hamburg publishers and printers to provide the library with one copy of each of their publications as so-called legal deposit copies.
 Although the majority of the holdings of Hamburg legal deposit copies were destroyed by fire in July 1943 after the library was bombed, many of these could be replaced after the World War.

-In accordance with the 1988 Hamburg law governing the provision of legal deposit copies, sound carriers must also be provided (not just printed works), and since the amendment of 8 September 2009, digital publications as well.
-Official publications – such as those of the Hamburg Parliament, all authorities and other public institutions – are currently collected in paper and electronic form pursuant to an ordinance from 2008.
+According to the Hamburg law governing the provision of legal deposit copies (PEG) of 1988, not only printed works but also audio carriers must be delivered, and since the amendment of 8 September 2009, digital publications as well.
+The associated procedural order (Verfahrensanordnung) for the implementation of the law regulates the details of delivery.
+Official publications, e.g. of the Hamburg Parliament, all authorities and other public institutions are generally collected in electronic form in accordance with the Order on the delivery of official printed publications to public libraries from 2008 (Anordnung über die Abgabe amtlicher Druckschriften an öffentliche Bibliotheken).

 The library makes this literature available for use and archives it permanently.
 Printed works within the meaning of the law governing legal deposit copies include all texts, topographic maps, local maps, atlases, recorded works and sound carriers that are produced in order to be published and distributed.
 It also includes pictorial works, if they are associated with an explanatory text.
 Digital publications within the meaning of the law include all written, picture and sound representations that are presented in public networks on storage media or in non-physical form.